2020 GMC Acadia Trim Levels with Comparisons & Configurations.

 In this guide, the differences between all five trim levels are thoroughly explored in hopes of helping you to find the model that will work best for you.

-Compare the 2020 GMC Acadia SL vs SLE Trim Levels.
+Compare the 2020 GMC Acadia SL vs SLE Trims.
 What is the difference?

 Your first option to consider with the 2020 Acadia is the SL.
 It is powered by a 2.5L four-cylinder engine that will provide 193-horsepower in addition to 188 lb-ft of torque.
 This is paired with the newly-standard nine-speed automatic transmission.
 For this trim, front-wheel-drive is standard and all-wheel-drive is not available.